Yingwen-Liu/Diffusion-Model_Fashion-MNIST/README.md

 # Diffusion-Model_Fashion-MNIST
-**A Diffusion Model that needs more tuning**
+**A Diffusion Model that needs more tuning** Accuracy: ~70% for Fashion MNIST

-train.py is the code to train the model with the Fashion MNIST Dataset.
+train.py is the code to train and test the model

-**A Friendly Reminder**: This model has a low accuracy (~70%).
-Learning purpose only.
+**A Friendly Reminder**: This model has a low accuracy.
+Please fine-tune before using.

 ## Prerequisites
 - Pytorch